Frequently Asked Questions

 How long does international shipping take?

 All orders are processed and packed within a few days of payment.
-After that, they are shipped via the US Postal Service from Wisconsin, USA.
+After that, they are shipped via the US Postal Service from Chicago, USA.
 In-transit time after packaging and processing is typically 5-7 days to Canada and 10-12 days to the UK and EU.
 Occasionally, an international package will take a few days longer than the typical times I've listed above.